Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 📖Author: Nao

-This time, I’ll explain the evidence behind this theme and why I presented it in this manner.
+This time, I’ll explain the reasoning behind this theme and why I chose to present it this way.

-Now then, have you noticed how this style of writing differs from last time?
+Now then, did you notice this style of writing differs from last time?

 Concise is good.